Creating a Basic Flow

 Overview

-CommBox's Flow Builder presents a gateway to crafting powerful chatbots effortlessly.
-Our intuitive and user-friendly platform incorporates advanced AI technology and innovative user experience that enables both tech-savvy and non-technical users to create impactful bots.
+CommBox’s new Flow Builder provides a streamlined way to craft powerful chatbots with ease.
+Its intuitive and user-friendly interface, combined with advanced AI capabilities, enables both technical and non-technical users to design impactful and automated customer interactions.

-Learn more about additional automation in the Advanced Capabilities guide.
+You can read more about advanced automation options in the Advanced Capabilities guide.

 Prerequisites

-CommBox has many powerful capabilities that the Bot can incorporate.
-For this guide, we utilized the following capabilities:
+CommBox offers many powerful capabilities that can be integrated into your AI Agent.
+For this tutorial, we use:

 Business Hours